supergame111/eTicket/CRS/README.md

-this is a applet for icfcc.
+This is a applet for icfcc.
-use for electric ticket.
+Use for electric ticket.
+2016.06.13.